 At the beginning of 1940 the Germany army had a stock of about 120,000 trucks.
-From the new production of the automotive industry monthly only 1,000 pieces where be available, which under normal conditions could not even be replaced the wear, in order not to speak of the losses, which were to be expected in the upcoming military operations.
+From the new production of the automotive industry monthly only 1,000 pieces were to be available, which under normal conditions could not even be replaced to the wear and tear, in order not to speak of the losses, which were to be expected in the upcoming military operations.

-Mostly it was in the civilian lorry with which the Wehrmacht used in the campaigns from 1939 to 1941, denied to so-called supplementary vehicles from the private sector or from captured stocks.
-Much of these trucks again, who already were based on one of the older pre-war construction was – apart from occasional exceptions – did not longer exist anymore after the disaster of the winter of 1941-42 at the latest.
+Mostly it was in the civilian truck with which the Wehrmacht used in the campaigns from 1939 to 1941, denied to so-called supplementary vehicles from the private sector or from captured stocks.
+Much of these trucks again, who already were based on one of the older prewar construction was – apart from occasional exceptions – did no longer exist anymore after the disaster of the winter of 1941-42 at the latest.

 - Opel Blitz (S / A)

 - Borgward (S / A)

 - Mercedes (S / A)

 As S-types the respective standard versions were designated, while the otherwise identical A-types had four-wheel drive.
 The S types had the for Four-wheel drive necessary engine parts and could be retrofitted without any particular difficulty, which in practice apparently rarely or never been executed.